 The AFUE rating system can be broken down as follows:

 - Poor rating offering low efficiency: 77% and below

 - Good rating and mid-range efficiency: 78% to 90%

 - Excellent rating and high efficiency: 91% and up

 The Department of Energy provides minimum AFUE requirements for all newly manufactured furnaces.
 This listing is broken down according to whether or not the furnace is weatherized (in-home versus in-garage).
-It is also divided into categories according to the type of fuel that is used to power the furnace oil, gas, and electricity.
+It is also divided into categories according to the type of fuel that is used to power the furnace, such as oil, gas, or electricity.

-Keeping AFUE ratings in mind, you then have to wonder whether or not your existing furnace is performing with efficiency.
-Fortunately, you can call us to come out and assess your furnace’s performance for you and provide you with services for heating installation Salem locals depend on.
-A thorough maintenance and service checkup will reveal just how well your equipment has been performing up until now.
+Keeping AFUE ratings in mind, you then have to wonder whether or not your existing furnace is performing efficiently.
+Fortunately, you can call us to assess your furnace’s performance and provide you with the Salem heating installation that locals depend on.
+A thorough maintenance and service checkup will reveal just how well your equipment has been performing.

-Alternatively, you can consider a few other factors that will indicate that it is time, and probably past the time, when you should call us to install a new furnace for you.
+Alternatively, you can consider a few other factors that will indicate that it is time - probably past time, even - when you should call our team to install a new furnace.
+These factors include:

-- The age of your unit, particularly if it is ten years old or more
+- The age of your unit, particularly if it is more than 10 years old

 - How frequently you have had your unit serviced with a system checkup